Vahase

 Vahase is a 65.52 ha Estonian islet in the Gulf of Riga.
-It's located about 200 m west of the island of Abruka.
+It is located about 200 m west of the island of Abruka.
 Administratively Vahase belongs to the Abruka village in Lääne-Saare Parish, Saare County.

 Vahase arose from the sea about thousand years ago.
 The island has a tiny forest with junipers, oaks, and pines.

 Because of shallow water Vahase is accessible from Abruka by foot.
-There's only one farmstead on the island.
+There is only one farmstead on the island.

 Writer Albert Uustulnd has described Vahase in his novel Tuulte tallermaa.